 Mähönen, T. A., Jasinskaja-Lahti, I., & Ketokivi, M. (2014).
 Mapping the individual-level dynamics of perceived discrimination and attitudes toward multiculturalism and cultural maintenance: A pre-post study of migration.
 International Journal of Intercultural Relations, 39, 124-135.

-Promoting intercultural encounters in schools
+Promoting positive intergroup relations in schools